Centralizing Translation Services Your Way – 5 Points to Consider

 - Keep all the suppliers you like.

-- Take control of the process.
+- Take control of the process and your data.

 - And keep it under your own roof.